Russian Soviet Federative Socialist Republic: Flag history

 The flag of the Russian SFSR changed numerous times, with the original being a field of red with the Russian name of the republic written on the flag's centre in white.
 This flag had always been intended to be temporary, as it was changed less than a year after its adoption.
 The second flag had the letters РСФСР (RSFSR) written in yellow within the canton and encased within two yellow lines forming a right angle.
 The next flag was used from 1937, notably during World War II.
-Interesting because it was used until Joseph Stalin's death when a major vexillological reform was undertaken within the Soviet Union.
+Interesting because it was used until Stalin's death when a major vexillological reform was undertaken within the Soviet Union.
 This change incorporated an update for all the flags of the Soviet Republics as well as for the flag of the Soviet Union itself.
 The flag of the Russian SFSR was now a defaced version of the flag of the Soviet Union, with the main difference being a minor repositioning of the hammer and sickle and most notably adding a blue vertical stripe to the hoist.
 This version of the flag was used from 1954 all the way to 1991, where it was changed due to the ongoing collapse of the Soviet Union.
 The flag was changed to a design that resembled the original ensign of the Tsardom of Russia and the Russian Empire, with a notable difference of the flag ratio being 1:2 instead of the original 2:3 ratio.
 After 1993, when the Soviet form of government was officially dissolved in the Russian Federation, the flag of the Russian Federation was changed to the original civil ensign with its original 2:3 proportions.